The Neighbors: Income

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Route 60 / S Miller Rd

-neighborhood is English, spoken by 84.6% of households.
-Some people also speak Spanish (9.7%).
+neighborhood is English, spoken by 84.5% of households.
+Other important languages spoken here include Spanish and Chinese.